-This community is funded through the Department of Housing and Urban Development (HUD) Office of Multifamily Housing and the Internal Revenue Service's Section 42 Low Income Housing Tax Credit Program.
+This community is funded through the Department of Housing and Urban Development (HUD) Office of Multifamily Housing.
 There may be other programs that restrict eligibility requirements for this community.
 Please see Exhibit A for additional criteria.
 The policies and procedures established in this document are used in the selection of residents for this community.
-All procedures will be implemented in conjunction with HUD Handbook 4350.3 REV-1, Occupancy Requirements of Subsidized Multifamily Housing Programs, as amended, the IRS Section 42 regulations, as amended, and other applicable federal statutes and regulations, including but not limited to the following:
+All procedures will be implemented in conjunction with the Housing Choice Voucher Program and Oakland Housing Authority's Administrative Plan, as amended, and other applicable federal statutes and regulations, including but not limited to the following:

-- Federal Register Notices/Final Rules

-- Code of Federal Regulations (CFR)

-- The Fair Housing Act (Title VIII of the Civil Rights Act of 1968)

-- Section 504 of the Rehabilitation Act of 1973

-- Americans with Disabilities Act of 1990

-- State of California Fair Housing Laws
+- Federal Register Notices/Final Rules - Code of Federal Regulations (CFR) Chapter 24, Section 983 - The Fair Housing Act (Title VIII of the Civil Rights Act of 1968) - Section 504 of the Rehabilitation Act of 1973 - · Americans with Disabilities Act of 1990 - State of California Fair Housing Laws - The Housing Choice Voucher Program Guidebook - The Federal Fair Credit Reporting Act and state/local credit reporting laws

-- HUD Handbook 4350.1 REV-1

-- The Federal Fair Credit Reporting Act and state/local credit reporting laws